looneytkp/Popcorn-Time/README.md

 ```
 ##### Manual method:
   * Download the zip or tar.gz file and extract it.
   * Double click on the popcorntime script and select "Run in terminal" or open terminal within the folder and run the command: `bash popcorntime` OR `yes|bash popcorntime`.
-  The latter command skips the interactive mode and runs the script without prompting for user input.
-  * The rest is pretty straight forward.
-Run ___"popcorntime -h"___ after the installation for more info.

-Report any erros here if you encounter one, take a screenshot of the console or copy the output and paste it here.
-You could also send via email to **"tenphine@gmail.com"** with a subject that would let me know which type of email it is.

 ### Best regards.